CREATING HOPE AND POSSIBILITY

-- At the end of 2013, the Foundation had assets of $358.2 million.
-In 2013 we granted more than $20.9 million to charitable causes, over $2.5 million of which was through the Community Grants program.
+- At the end of 2014*, the Foundation had assets of $384.3 million.
+In 2014 we granted more than $24.8 million to charitable causes, over $2 million of which was through the Community Grants program. (*preliminary unaudited figures)

 - The Winston-Salem Foundation is the 44th largest community foundation in the U.S. as ranked by 2014 assets.
 (FY 2014 Columbus Survey of Community Foundations) In 2013 the Foundation was ranked 22nd in terms of gifts received per capita, and 19th in terms of total gifts and grants transactions.
 (FY 2013 Columbus Survey of Community Foundations)